davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 How about turning this into a distributed solution?
 This time the bully algorithm isn't enough, because the algorithm relies on state (the current `OrderState`)

+TODO FIXME: the below was written for back when this was called 'happened-or-not' but I abandoned that name.
+Also this used to introduce the idea of using RPCs but I have reformulated exactly-once in a way that needs RPCs anyways, so this should be old hat now.